What is a Podcast: How They Work & How to Get Started (2022)

 Luckily, there are plenty of podcast tools to help you with the entire process.

-Here are three leading podcast hosting platforms to help you create, host, distribute, and market your podcasts.
+Here are the leading podcast hosting platforms to help you create, host, distribute, and market your podcasts.

-Best overall podcast tool for beginners ($12 per month).
+Best podcast tool for beginners ($12 per month).

 BuzzSprout is a podcast platform that helps you host, track, and promote podcasts.
 It’s compatible with all leading podcast directories like Spotify, Apple Podcasts, Stitcher, Google Podcasts, Alexa, Overcast, and more.